 It's similar with treatment for varicose veins.
 Varicose veins are not just unsightly - there are dangers in having veins functioning so poorly, but the answer is not to take them out.
 It's all very well to say that other veins will carry the blood, but if one vein is bad, what's to stop others getting that way?
 What do you do when you run out of 'spare' veins?

 Better to try to heal the damage and get your heart and veins working properly again.

 If you think that's not possible, think again.
 If you are prepared to take responsibility for your own health, and make some changes, you can heal almost anything.

 Researchers have shown that diet and lifestyle changes alone can clear clogged arteries.
 Without these changes, a bypass operation has limited use - the new artery will become blocked and the operation may have to be repeated.
 Every year, thousands of people who’ve had bypass surgery die of heart attacks.

-If you deal with the cause of the problem, you can have a healthy heart without drugs or surgery.
+If you deal with the cause of the problem, you can have a healthy heart and circulation without drugs or surgery.

-It’s clear that high cholesterol and heart disease are due to nutritional deficiencies, and when these are corrected your arteries will clear by themselves and your heart return to its natural healthy state.
+It’s clear from many studies over the years that high cholesterol and heart disease are due to nutritional deficiencies, and when these are corrected your arteries will clear by themselves and your heart return to its natural healthy state.

 Some time back, my neighbor went to the doctor with chest pain.
 The doctor diagnosed heart trouble, and told him he would probably need a heart bypass.
 As he wasn’t in immediate danger an appointment was made for an angiogram six weeks later.
 (This is an operation involving putting a catheter inside the blood vessels to examine the state of them – another miracle of modern medicine.)